jsech3/Udacity-IntroToProgrammingND/README.md

 Developed a Python-based, interactive text adventure game set in the Marvel Avengers universe.
 Players take on the role of a S.H.I.E.L.D. agent faced with an imminent threat, and their goal is to defeat one of the Avengers' iconic villains.
 Throughout the game, players make critical choices that influence the outcome, creating a dynamic and engaging experience.

 Project 4: Intro to Python Part 2:
 Built a Python Rock-Paper-Scissors game with object-oriented design, featuring different computer strategies like random moves, cycling, and imitation.
 It supports multiple rounds, tracks scores, handles invalid input, and adheres to PEP8 standards.
+I even added Color to the various prompts and statements shown in the game.